Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1985

-• The former USO building on Front Street (now a Community Center) is named in honor of Jackie Dole Sherrill, the city's first female police officer who was killed in the line of duty.
+• The former USO building on Front Street (now a Community Center) is named in honor of Jackie Dole Sherrill.

 • 1990's